fire-wally/firewallydotnet-hugo/content/post/mastodon-client-accessibility-comparison.md

 ## Conclusion

-As of December 2018, [Amaroq](https://itunes.apple.com/us/app/amaroq-for-mastodon/id1214116200?mt=8) has substantially better support for accessibility features than any other Mastodon app available for iOS.
+As of January 2019, [Amaroq](https://itunes.apple.com/us/app/amaroq-for-mastodon/id1214116200?mt=8) has substantially better support for accessibility features than any other Mastodon app available for iOS.
 Amaroq allows users to write image descriptions and content warnings, is very usable via VoiceOver, and respects the user's choice of font size in the Settings app, all of which are substantial accessibility improvements over the competition.
 It's not perfect or complete - there appear to be some bugs around descriptions of uploaded video and I'd love to be able to change the "reveal CW'd post" action to be a tap instead of a long press - but the [project](https://github.com/ReticentJohn/Amaroq) deserves some praise for its progress so far.

 Many of the other apps are in very early stages, however, and I know at least a few of the developers have acknowledged the need for better accessibility support in future versions.
 I'll be updating this page periodically, hopefully by adding more "Yes" entries!